 We used the specification as the guide to conduct the inspection of the source code.
 Therefore, the first step was to identify the data structures and variables that refine the state variables declared in schemata Endorsements and Votes (see page 4) and the input variables declared in the operation schemata like Vote.
 This is documented in a table similar to Table I. Note that building such a table might not be trivial because the specification was written from the requirements document and not from the code.
-For example, as is said in the requirements document, the system stores the name of each candidate plus his or her CV and photo, but we decided to abstract away these details in the specification.
-As another example, the requirements document, and thus the specification, does not mention data encryption at all, but it is used in the implementation.
+For example, as is said in the requirements document, the system stores the name of each candidate plus his or her CV and photo, but we decided to abstract away these details in the specification, does not mention data encryption at all, but it is used in the implementation.